|Jennifer Annable-Executive Director|

 Alison is APL’s program Founder and current Director of Specialized Learning.
 She is a Board Certified Behavior Analyst and has a Master’s degree in Educational Psychology and Applied Behavior Analysis from West Virginia University, as well as a Bachelor’s degree in Elementary Education from Indiana University of Pennsylvania.
 Alison has been a passionate and dedicated teacher, therapist, and educational consultant for students and their families for over 20 years.
 During this time, she has had the pleasure of working with a wide variety of private and public school systems throughout the United States, as well as abroad in countries such as Ghana, South Africa, Sri Lanka, Great Britain and American Samoa.

-Shelly graduated with a BA and Theater from Siena Heights University in Michigan in 2004.
-While in Michigan, she worked with Very Special Arts of Michigan teaching art and drama with kids and adults.
-She then moved to California and worked as an ABA therapist for four years, acquiring skills in RDI, SCERTS and other forms of positive behavior management.
-She is starting her 7th year here and APL and is happier than ever!
-She will now be across the entire school showing her face and helping out where needed.
-She can't wait to continue to grow and change along with this amazing school.
+Shelly graduated with a BA in Theater from Siena Heights University in Michigan in 2004.
+While in Michigan, she worked with Very Special Arts of Michigan, teaching art and drama with kids and adults.
+She then moved to California and worked as an ABA therapist for four years, acquiring skills in RDI, SCERTS, and other forms of positive behavior management.
+She is starting her 8th year here at APL and is happier than ever!
+She will now work across the entire school, showing her face and helping out where needed.
+She can't wait to continue to grow and change along with this amazing school!

 |Nicole Myers-Upper School Counselor|